MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-dns-firewall.md

 In this deployment, the Remote Access VPN server on the perimeter network is configured as a RADIUS client.
 The VPN server sends RADIUS traffic to the NPS on the corporate network and also receives RADIUS traffic from the NPS.

-You must configure the firewall to allow RADIUS traffic to flow in both directions.
+Configure the firewall to allow RADIUS traffic to flow in both directions.

 >[!NOTE]